Ready for this DIY elemental diet for SIBO patients post?

 - In addition to the DIY Elemental Diet, here are two other options to consider: Vivonex Plus and Absorb Plus.

-- Vivonex’ main problem is that it uses soybean oil.
+- Vivonex’ main problem is that it uses soybean oil (not good for gut health).

 - Absorb Plus’ main problem is that it does not contain fat, so you can’t forget to add that into your formulation.